tonaljs/tonal/packages/note/README.md

 Note.enharmonic("C###"); // => "Eb"
 ```

-The destination pitch class can be enforced:
+The destination pitch class can be enforced to calculate the octave:

 ```js
 Note.enharmonic("F2", "E#"); // => "E#2"